Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 {{site.data.alerts.end}}

 {% if page.deployment == "cfn" %}
-1. After you back up your data safely, [disable termination protection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html) for your CloudFormation stack.
+1. Back up your data safely.
+1. [Disable termination protection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html) for your CloudFormation stack.
 1. To update your stack, do the following:
    1. On the **Stacks** page, select the existing stack and then, in the upper right, click **Update**.
    1. On the **Update stack** page, click **Use existing template** and then click **Next**.